Skip to footer content

 $vbLabelText $csharpLabel

-You can improve this basic viewer with custom margins, paper sizes, and orientation settings.
+You can improve this basic viewer with custom margins, custom paper sizes, and orientation settings.
 The renderer supports CSS media queries for print-specific styling and web fonts for typography control.

-Why is the Content-Disposition header critical for viewing?
+Why Is the Content-Disposition Header Critical for Viewing?

 For improved security, consider implementing permission settings to prevent copying or printing.
 IronPDF supports 128-bit encryption for sensitive documents.